History of the Washington Commanders: 2004

 The 2004 season started on a high note on September 12, 2004, during Gibbs' first game back as head coach, when the Redskins defeated the Buccaneers 16–10.
 The win was the 500th regular season win in franchise history.
 It was also Gibbs' 125th regular season win as Redskins head coach, making him responsible for a full one-quarter of the franchise's 500 wins.
 However, Gibbs' return to the franchise did not pay instant dividends as the Redskins finished the season with a 6–10 record.

 Despite an impressive defense, the team struggled offensively.
 Newly acquired quarterback Mark Brunell struggled during the season, and was replaced midway by backup Patrick Ramsey.
 However, some of Gibbs' other new signings, such as cornerback Shawn Springs and linebacker Marcus Washington did very well.
-The Redskins also picked Sean Taylor and Chris Cooley during the 2004 NFL Draft, who both quickly emerged as talented players.
+The Redskins also picked Sean Taylor and Chris Cooley during the 2004 NFL draft, who both quickly emerged as talented players.

 The Redskins made only one major move at the beginning the 2005 off-season, acquiring wide receiver Santana Moss from the New York Jets for Laveranues Coles.
 Other signings included center Casey Rabach and wide receiver David Patten.
-The Redskins made their biggest off-season moves at the 2005 NFL Draft, where they drafted cornerback Carlos Rogers in the first round, from Auburn.
+The Redskins made their biggest off-season moves at the 2005 NFL draft, where they drafted cornerback Carlos Rogers in the first round, from Auburn.
 The team then traded away multiple picks to select again in the first round, with which they drafted quarterback Jason Campbell, also from Auburn.
 The team also added to the coaching roster with the hiring of former Jacksonville Jaguars offensive coordinator Bill Musgrave as the quarterbacks coach.
 Having coached quarterback Mark Brunell when they both were in Jacksonville, they quickly formed a rapport.
-Musgrave's input allowed the Redskins to utilize the shotgun formation, a first under Gibbs.
+Musgrave's input allowed the Redskins to use the shotgun formation, a first under Gibbs.